richor1042/IDAFuncOutline/README.md

 ## Install
 - Copy funcoutline.py to IDA Pro's plugin folder:

-  - On Windows, the folder is at C:\Program Files (x86)\IDA 6.8\plugins
+  - On Windows, the folder is at C:\Program Files (x86)\IDA 9.0\plugins

-  - On Linux/macOS, the folder may be at /opt/ida-6.8/plugins/
+  - On Linux/macOS, the folder may be at /Applications/IDA\ Professional\ 9.0.app/content/macos/plugins/
 - funcOutline is confirmed to work on IDA Pro version 9.0+
 ### Usage
 - Select the "FuncOutlineUI" menu in Pseudocode view.